Digital Marketing Agency | SEO, Paid Social & PPC

 • Spotted Pattern: This pattern skips big blocks of text and scans for specific items, such as links, call-to-action (CTA) buttons, or images.

-Break Content Into Short Paragraphs
+Break Up the Content Into Shorter Paragraphs

 Lengthy paragraphs on a desktop can make it challenging to keep a reader’s attention, and this difficulty is amplified on a mobile phone’s smaller screen.
 To make it easy for visitors to consume your content, consider following Jon Ziomek’s 1-2-3-4-5 approach, which recommends limiting paragraphs to one idea expressed in two to three sentences, taking up no more than four to five lines on the page.